 www.mathbyhand.com Hands-on, interactive math kits for grades 1-4, made specifically for homeschoolers by a CA Waldorf teacher.
 Each kit comes with all the materials needed to make each project; effective, fun and complete.

 www.waldorfinspiredlearning.com This is my (Jean Miller’s) website and blog where I offer weekly inspiration through blog posts and a newsletter.
-I also have a Planning guide and offer one-on-one Mentor Sessions.
+I also have a Planning guide, an online coaching program Plan It Out, and I offer one-on-one Mentor Sessions.
 Plus so much more!
 I encourage you to have a look around.

 www.waldorfwithoutwalls.com Barbara Dewey (my mentor) publishes many small, helpful books including one on Getting Started, a great Form Drawing book, and books on Handwork, Math, Watercolor Painting and more.

 www.millennialchild.com Eugene Schwartz’s site has lots of CDs on various topics including each grade, and he offers online conferences by grade.
 He has very helpful free outlines of each grade as well.
 And check out the article “Freedom of Choice or Freedom from Choice?”